-SCHEDULE.
+SCHEDULE

-- 1. Records and cases in Appeals to His Majesty in Council shall be printed in the form known as Demy Quarto. - II.
-The size of the paper used shall be such that the sheet, when folded and trimmed, will be 11 inches in height and $8\frac{1}{2}$ inches in width. - III.
-The type to be used in the text shall be pica type but long primer shall be used in printing accounts, tabular matter and notes. - IV.
-The number of lines in each page of pica type shall be 47 or thereabouts, and every tenth line shall be numbered in the margin.
+Records and cases in appeals to His Majesty in Council shall be printed in the form known as Demy Quarto (i.e., 54 ems in length and 42 in width).
+The size of the paper used shall be such that the sheet, when folded and trimmed, will be 11 inches in height and 81⁄2 inches in width.
+3. The type to be used in the text shall be pica type, but long primer shall be used in printing accounts, tabular matter and notes.

+4. The number of lines in each page of pica type shall be 47 or thereabouts, and every tenth line shall be numbered in the margin.